iamnotbobby/dig-tool/docs/SETTINGS.md

 **Otsu Disable Color Lock**
 Disable color locking for Otsu detection.
 When enabled, detection runs continuously without locking to specific colors.

+**Otsu Invert Mask (Detect Black Areas)**
+Invert Otsu mask to detect zones within black areas instead of white areas.
+Useful when the target zone appears dark in the debug panel instead of bright.

 **Use Color Picker Detection**
 Uses a specific color you pick to detect target zones.
 Enable this, then click "Pick Color from Screen" to select your target color.
 Very precise when you know the exact color you want to detect, but cannot be used with Otsu Detection or Saturation Threshold.
 Will also not work in situations where environments may change (e.g., grass turns snowy).